dansmyers/Example-AI-Assignment/README.md

 ### Research planning

 Now, let’s use the AI to refine your idea and get some reflective feedback.
-Use the following prompt:
+Use the following prompt in Claude:

 *One topic idea I want to develop is [insert topic].
 Please provide feedback to refine this topic for a 5-7 page research paper.
 Clarify the scope, reduce ambiguity, and suggest 3-5 kinds of evidence I should look for to properly investigate this topic*.